 All boys in Year 7 will spend Monday 23 January to Tuesday 24 January 2017 at an “Orientation Camp”.
-Boys will be supervised by the Head of Year 7 (Ms Colleen Scalone), Assistant Head of Year 7 (Ms Jess Christian) and Year 7 Mentors.
+The boys will be accompanied by the Head of Year 7 (Ms Colleen Scalone), Assistant Head of Year 7 (Ms Jess Christian) and Year 7 Mentors.

-The benefits from this camp, which has been held each year since 1973, are manifold.
-Boys get a chance to make friends with others in the year group and to get to know their mentors and other Year 7 staff in a relaxed setting before facing the challenge of beginning high school.
+There are great benefits to the camp, which has been held each year since 1973.
+The boys get a chance to make friends and to get to know the Year 7 staff in a relaxed setting before facing the challenge of beginning high school.
 Our mentors also get an opportunity to know each of the boys and to set in motion our Well-being framework to ensure the boys feel supported every step of the way throughout the year.

 In order to attend the camp, all families must submit the following: